saltstack/salt/doc/topics/installation/windows.rst

 Single command bootstrap script
 ===============================

-For 64 bit windows the following script installs a salt-minion without any intervention:
+On a 64 bit Windows host the following script makes an unattended install of salt including all dependencies:

 .. code-block:: bash

         "PowerShell (New-Object System.Net.WebClient).DownloadFile('http://csa-net.dk/salt/bootstrap64.bat','C:\bootstrap.bat');(New-Object -com Shell.Application).ShellExecute('C:\bootstrap.bat');"

-All in one line.
+	(All in one line.)

-To execute the above remotely from linux prefix with:
+You can execute the above command remotely from a linux host using winexe:

 .. code-block:: bash

-        winexe -U "administrator" //fqdn
+        winexe -U "administrator" //fqdn "PowerShell (New-Object ......);"

 For more info check `http://csa-net.dk/salt`_